Dr. Dorothy Carter, Ph.D.

 Jake Is a doctoral student in the I-O Psychology program at The University of Georgia.
 Jake’s research interests include the emergent phenomena that drive success and performance in teams and multiteam systems.
 In particular, he is interested in qualitative methodologies aimed at investigating the ways in which teams coordinate effectively in complex and challenging environments.
 Jake completed his bachelor’s degree in psychology at The University of Georgia, where he worked with Dr. Dorothy Carter in the LINC Lab.

 Justin M. Jones, M.S.

 Justin is a doctoral student in the I-O Psychology program at the University of Georgia.
-Justin is primarily interested in research related to computational social science and research methodology.
-Justin’s research utilizes methods like computational modeling and social network analysis to explain the emergence of complex collective processes and behavior within teams and multiteam systems.
+Justin is primarily interested in research related to computational social science and quantitative research methodology.
+Justin’s research utilizes methods like computational modeling and social network analysis to explain the emergence of complex collective processes, states and behaviors within teams and multiteam systems.
 Justin holds a B.A. in psychology with a concentration in I-O psychology from Quinnipiac University and an M.S. in I-O Psychology from Western Kentucky University.

 Young-Jae Kim, M.S.